 Run Long Construction Co., Ltd. (the "Company") was incorporated in January 1977 as a company limited by shares under the Company Act of the Republic of China (R.O.C.).
 The Company's registered address is 8F., No. 267, Lequn 2nd Rd., Zhongshan Dist., Taipei City 104, Taiwan (R.O.C.).
 On August 3, 1994, the Company's shares were listed on the Taiwan Stock Exchange (TWSE).
-A resolution was passed during the general meeting of shareholders held on June 3, 2011 for alternation of company name to "Run Long Construction Co., Ltd." The Company primarily engages in the business of construction, sales, leasing of residential and commercial buildings.
+The Company primarily engages in the business of construction, sales, leasing of residential and commercial buildings.